Icinga/icinga2/BUILD_WINDOWS.md

 You will need to install a binary dist version to 'C:\\Program Files\\OpenSSL'.

+There is a Powershell script to help you downloading: `.\tools\win32\download-openssl.ps1`

 **Chocolatey**

 A simple package manager for Windows, please see [install instructions](https://chocolatey.org/install).